 Way back when a bunch of former WW2 paratroopers began eyeing up their old equipment and wondering if they could use it just for fun, not a lot was understood about freefall.
 People used to believe it was necessary to remain tucked into a ball until the time came to deploy your parachute, as the force of the wind might be enough to tear your limbs clean off.
-Over time we figured out that: not only was this not a problem, but while falling with your belly pointing at the ground you could actually use your arms and legs to aid with stability and even control your movement in the sky.
+Over time we figured out that: not only was this not a problem but while falling with your belly pointing at the ground you could actually use your arms and legs to aid with stability and even control your movement in the sky.
+This led to the birth of the well-known skydiving arch body position.

 The most important skydiving position – the one you most likely picture when thinking of skydiving in your brain – is known as belly flying.
 This is when you fall in an arched position with your belly button pointing at the ground and your chin up looking forward.
 This is the easiest way to find stability and keeps your parachute in the right place (pointing upwards) for the whole jump.
 For these reasons the belly skydiving position is used for both tandem skydiving and when you learn to skydive solo.